IS TEETH CLEANING PAINFUL?

 Finally, your dentist may fluoridate your teeth.
 If you have a history of cavities or are at a higher risk of getting cavities, this is done.
 This is available as a foam, paste, or rinse.
 Normally, it is on for about a minute.
 Your enamel is shielded throughout the procedure to help prevent cavities.
 For several months, this impact may persist.

-Your teeth feel smoother after a cleaning, and the glossy surface makes it harder for plaque to accumulate.
+Your teeth feel smoother after cleaning, and the glossy surface makes it harder for plaque to accumulate.
 Dental cleaning procedures are decided on an individual basis.
 Your hygienist will recommend six-month intervals if your gums are truly healthy.
 However, you might benefit from cleanings every three to four months if you exhibit symptoms of gum disease or “periodontitis.”
 In order to ensure that you adhere to the suggested time limit, we advise scheduling your next dental cleaning before you leave your dentist’s office.

 DO DENTAL CLEANINGS HURT?